Missions

 ADULT GO AND SERVE MISSION TRIP

 FVPC members and friends recently participated in an Abara Encounter in El Paso/Juarez, where they learned how we can make a difference in the lives of people caught in difficult circumstances.
+On Novemer 2, Adult Go and Serve mission team members shared their thoughts on the trip.

 REBUILDING TOGETHER AURORA

-For the past several years, FVPC has used its many hands to transform the lives of people in our community through Rebuilding Together Aurora.
+For the past several years, FVPC has worked with Reuilding Together Aurora to to transform the lives of people in our community.
 RTA helps homeowners living on, near, or below the poverty line make repairs to their homes that they would be otherwise unable to attend to, because too often families must choose to address other basic living needs instead.
-For those who are low-income, costly home repairs are essential to the family’s health and living but are rarely financially feasible.
-FVPC in partnership with Rebuilding Together Aurora helps make that happen.
+FVPC and RTA volunteers work together to assist families with needed home repairs.
+We always need volunteers to assist – both with skilled and unskilled labor.

 UPDATE ON LIVING WATERS FOR THE WORLD